ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-21-git_basics.md

      are also more secure.
 Namely one can use SSH keys instead of the HTTPS protocol, as described in the GitHub tutorial on [Generating SSH keys](https://help.github.com/articles/generating-ssh-keys/).

+[^4]:

+    *Branching* is a more advanced topic, which is explained in the materials linked under [More...](#more).
+We barely scratched the surface of Git but this will be sufficient to already make good use of this very powerful tool.